Readers’ Guide to THE SPLIT

 While we can’t solve the first problem (if you think we’re going to leak spoilers you don’t know us very well), we can offer some help with the second: a super-condensed weekly summary of the story thus far.

-Once a week we’ll send a so-called Readers’ Guide to subscribers; we’ll also post it on our Wonkette site for all the world to see.
+Once a week (every Tuesday, if we can manage it) we’ll send a so-called Readers’ Guide to subscribers; we’ll also post it on our Wonkette site for all the world to see.
 Each edition will include all of our previously published chapters, up to the previous week’s.

-The answer is that they have a helper, or intern, called ChatGPT.
+The answer is that we, Ellis and Steve, have a helper, or intern, called ChatGPT.
 That’s right.
-Ellis and Steve are not too proud to admit that they’re employing mankind’s latest digital gadget—artificial intelligence—to lighten their heavy, heavy load.
-All they need to do is feed in a chapter at a time, command ChatGPT to “summarize this,” and wait three seconds for the results to appear, as if by magic.
+We’re not too proud to admit that we’re employing mankind’s latest digital gadget—artificial intelligence—to lighten our heavy, heavy load.
+All we need to do is feed in a chapter at a time, command ChatGPT to “summarize this,” and wait three seconds for the results to appear, as if by magic.

 Chapter One: In a dystopian America, Lorinda Moon drives through a militarized society, where Oliver M. Waldrip, a radical candidate of the Divine Party, seeks to overthrow the incumbent CEO of the Confederation of Conservative States.
 As she drives her Ryonbong DragonFire, she encounters a strict police checkpoint enforcing loyalty oaths to various conservative icons and institutions.
 The officer, after a tense interaction involving an unloaded pink Lady SIG Sauer pistol and a recitation of the loyalty oath, warns Lorinda about the seriousness of carrying an unloaded weapon.
 Despite the intense surveillance and control in this society, Lorinda, dressed in a cowgirl outfit, navigates the situation with a mix of compliance and subtle resistance, reflecting the peculiarities and pressures of life in this authoritarian regime.